Black Hole Gravitational Phenomena in Higher-Order Curvature-Scalar Gravity: Quasinormal mode spectra

 In Fig. \ref{vecvecpot}, it is displayed the vector perturbation potential $\mathcal{V}^{\,v}(r,\ell,\xi)$ as a function of $r$, explicitly comparing multiple values of $\ell$ and $\xi$.
 The plot clearly shows that increasing either $\xi$ or $\ell$ parameters increase the potential barrier.
 Another important observation is that, because the spacetime treated here is asymptotically flat, the potential approaches zero in the limit $r \to \infty$.

-In addition, Tables \ref{vectabqnm1}, \ref{vectabqnm2}, and \ref{vectabqnm3} present the quasinormal frequencies for different choices of $\xi$, $M$, and $\ell$.
-For all vector perturbation cases considered ($\ell = 1, 2, 3$ with overtones $\omega_{0}$, $\omega_{1}$, and $\omega_{2}$), the results consistently show that the modes become less damped as the parameter $\xi$ increases.
+In addition, Table \ref{vectabqnm2} presents the quasinormal frequencies for different choices of $\xi$ and $\ell$.
+Furthermore, the real and imaginary relative deviations demonstrated in Fig.~\ref{fig:delvector} show that for all vector perturbation cases considered ($\ell=1,2,3$ with the corresponding overtones), increasing $\xi$ leads to a monotonic increase in the oscillation frequency ($\omega_R$) and a decrease in the damping rate ($|\omega_I|$), resulting in longer-lived ringdown modes.